anti4xe/0xforwhat/README.md

 </h1>

 I am a motivated and detail-oriented cybersecurity enthusiast with a strong interest in penetration testing, and system administration.
 I continuously develop my skills in Linux environments, network security, and security tools through hands-on practice and CTF platforms such as TryHackMe and Hack The Box.
-I have experience with programming languages including Python and Bash, which I use for automation and security-related tasks.
+I have experience with programming languages including Python and Bash.

 ---